-CASP project: Forbes Town Band commission completed
+CASP stories: Forbes Town Band commission completed

 Forbes Town Band have had their first read-through of a new Forbes History Song, commissioned with funding from the Country Arts Support Program.